tmychow/tmychow.github.io/_posts/2020-07-02-growth-a-primer-in-three-parts.md

 In these turbulent and uncertain times, it is easy to focus only on the violent economic fluctuations within the business cycle.
 But there is also a bigger picture - the longer-run increase in economic output across history.
 Measuring growth is important, because it defines the standard of living available to humanity.

-> Once one starts to think about [questions of growth], it is hard to think about anything else. \
+> Once one starts to think about [questions of growth], it is hard to think about anything else. <br>
 > \- Robert Lucas (1988)

 **What is the history of economic growth?**